 Women’s Beginning Resistance Band Workout

-This is a great 30 minute beginning workout for women that can be done at home.
+This is a great 30 minute beginning workout for men or women that can be done at home.
 It combines cardio and resistance training into one non-stop great workout that will help you lose fat and get stronger.
 The only thing required is a cheap resistance band set available for $10 at big box stores.
 Please make sure to get cleared by your physician before starting any workout program.
 Make sure to crank your favorite tunes during this workout, it helps to make it fun!
 Here is a video that shows how to perform this workout:

 Burpees for cardio, 10 minutes